romant/blog/content/posts/twil/1/index.md

 497B Height.csv
 ```

-For the purpose of now generating the below with [ChartJS](https://www.chartjs.org/) all you need to do :
+For the purpose of generating the headline graphic with [ChartJS](https://www.chartjs.org/) all you need to do :

 Create a new Hugo Layout Shortcode